Windframe MCP Server

 ⚠️

-My agent generates UI but it doesn't match the style.
+My agent edits or generates UI but it doesn't match the style.
 The most common cause is that the agent skipped reading the windframe://style-context/... resource.
 Tell the agent to read the resource URI returned by the tool before writing any UI.

 🔒